How to Avoid Inheritance Tax on Property in the UK

 5. Downsize and Gift the Proceeds

-Another method for how to avoid inheritance tax on property is to downsize your home and gift the proceeds.
+Another method for how to reduce your inheritance tax on property is to downsize your home and gift the proceeds.
 If you no longer need a large property, selling and gifting the funds to your children can be tax-efficient, provided you live for seven years after the gift.

 Downsizing also allows you to use the RNRB even if you’ve sold your home, as long as the proceeds are left to direct descendants.